 Grant writing is a specialized, high-value side hustle for stay at home moms with nonprofit or fundraising experience.
 You'll research funding opportunities and write persuasive grant proposals to help organizations secure financial support.

-- Meaningful work supporting causes you believe in
+Pros: Meaningful work supporting causes you believe in; builds expertise in specific cause areas.

-- Requires strong research skills and persuasive writing ability
+Con: Requires strong research skills and persuasive writing ability.

 21. Virtual Fitness or Health Coach